The application for 2018 Summer Internships is closed.

-Interns participate in an 8-week Museum Practice Program, meeting each week to learn about the Penn Museum’s various departments, collections, exhibitions, programs, and methodologies.
+Interns participate in a 9-week Museum Practice Program, meeting each week to learn about the Penn Museum’s various departments, collections, exhibitions, programs, and methodologies.
 The Penn Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums and anthropology.

 How to apply

 - A 400-word maximum essay describing how your skills, interests, and experiences relate to the department (or departments) to which you are applying

 Interns are assigned to a department based on their academic background, professional skills, interests, and career goals.
 Finalists may be contacted for interviews in person or by telephone, and accepted interns will be notified mid-March 2018.

 Enrolled undergraduate and graduate students, and recent graduates from any college or university.
 High-school students are not eligible, and instead should apply to the three-week Teen Summer Internship program.

 The Penn Museum welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their colleges or universities.
 The Penn Museum does not grant academic credit.

 Yes, we accept applications from international students enrolled in degree-granting programs.
 The Penn Museum will work with you on a visa, if necessary, after you are accepted into the program.